Was Your Last Home Inspector Blind?

 7. Ask To See What Other Home Buyers Have Said About The Inspector:

-Quality Professional Home Inspectors ask their client’s to complete comment cards upon completion of the inspection.
-Professional Inspectors want to know what they are doing right, as well as what might need improvement, because you can’t improve what you don’t measure.
+Quality Professional Home Inspectors ask their clients to complete comment cards upon completion of the inspection.
+Professional Inspectors want to know what they are doing right, as well as what might need improvement because you can’t improve what you don’t measure.
 If the inspector can’t or won’t provide client referrals, he might be blind in more ways than one!
+Check out our online reviews from those who were satisfied with our work.

 Metro Boston Property Inspections